10 Animation Styles: Which One is Your Favorite?

-Another benefit of WMV format is its copyright protection system, named DRM, which prevents unlawful distribution of copyrighted material.
+Another benefit of the WMV format is its copyright protection system, named DRM, which prevents unlawful distribution of copyrighted material.

 When to Use WMV

 MKV derives its name from the Russian doll Matryoshka.
-It’s an extremely versatile, open-source format that supports a large number of different codecs.
+It’s an extremely versatile, open-source video file format that supports a large number of different codecs.
 MKV containers can include descriptions, covers, chapters, and even ratings.